-During the admission process, applicants receive an academic evaluation to help them determine whether they have satisfied the general education portions of their degree programs and how many additional credits they will need to earn for their degrees.
+During the admission process, applicants receive an academic evaluation to help them determine whether they have satisfied the general education requirements and whether any elective credits are needed for their degree program.
 The number of total credits needed for graduation is 60 for all associate’s degrees and 122 for all bachelor’s degrees.

 Applicants who meet all the prerequisite, general education, and Core courses required for admission and graduation will not need to pursue additional elective credit options.
 Applicants pursuing elective credit options may do so using any combination of the following options.

 Option 1 • Credit from Bethel University or Other Regionally Accredited Institutions

 Elective courses offered through the College of Adult & Professional Studies at Bethel University are listed in this catalog in the respective academic disciplines.
 Students may opt to add a minor to their bachelor’s degree program.
 A minor is a series of courses, between 18 and 24 credits, in an academic discipline outside of the student’s major.

 Credit earned in other Bethel University schools is transferable to CAPS.
 Students may also request transfer of credit to CAPS by submitting official transcripts from other regionally accredited institutions for evaluation.

 Option 2 • Credit from Nationally Accredited Institutions

 Students may also request transfer of credit to CAPS by submitting official transcripts from nationally accredited institutions for evaluation.